PlaidWeb/publ-site/content/manual/Getting started.md

     This is necessary for some of the libraries Publ depends on.
 If you already have Visual Studio installed with C++ support you can skip this step.)

-3. Install some sort of bash environment, such as MinGW.
+3. (Optional, but recommended) Install some sort of `bash` environment, such as MinGW.
 The "git bash" that comes with [Git for Windows](http://git-scm.com) is a pretty good choice.

 4. From a command prompt, run `pip install pipenv`